usefulmana/semp-a2/README.md

   - Install dependencies: ```mvn clean install```
   - Wait for the installations
   - Start the backend: ```mvn spring-boot:run```
-- Start the front by following these steps:
+- Start the frontend by following these steps:
   - Move to the backend folder: ```cd client```
   - Install dependencies: ```npm i```
   - Wait for the installations